BytePane

 Should I use 404 or 410 for deleted content?

-What does 422 Unprocessable Entity mean vs 400 Bad Request?
+What does 422 Unprocessable Content mean vs 400 Bad Request?

 400 Bad Request means the request is syntactically malformed — the server cannot parse it at all.
-422 Unprocessable Entity means the request is syntactically valid (parseable) but semantically invalid — a required field is missing or a value fails business logic validation.
+422 Unprocessable Content means the request is syntactically valid (parseable) but semantically invalid — a required field is missing or a value fails business logic validation.
+Older docs may call it Unprocessable Entity.
 Use 400 for parse errors and 422 for validation errors.
 The distinction helps API clients know whether to fix the structure or fix the values.

 What HTTP status code should an API return for rate limiting?